 - Lab computers or your own machine

 - Standard operating systems and software

 - Open Source software

 - On-line and UCL Science Library resources

+- Small hardware items such as Arduino, Raspberry Pi or Kinect

+- Cloud based virtual computing services, either via services run in the CS department or on services such as Microsoft Azure

-These resources are either provided to you as a UCL student, available for free or, in the case of computer hardware (desktops, notebooks), you probably already own.
+These resources are either provided to you as a UCL student, available for free or, in the case of computer hardware (desktops, laptops, tablets or smartphones), you probably already own.

 The web, of course, has a great deal of material available but don't ignore the UCL Science library as it gives you access to the full digital libraries of societies such as the ACM and IEEE.
 For research purposes, especially if you are doing a research-oriented project, this will give you access to a very wide range of research and academic publications.
+In addition, you can access the Safari ebook service via the Science Library, which will give you access to a wide range of CS text books.